 Right to Manage

-Introduced through the Commonhold and Leasehold Reform Act 2002, ARMA defines the Right to Manage (RTM) as an entity which gives leaseholders the statutory right to take over the management of their property from the landlord by setting up a special company - a Right to Manage company.
+Introduced through the Commonhold and Leasehold Reform Act 2002, ARMA defines the Right to Manage (RTM) as an entity that gives leaseholders the statutory right to acquire the landlord's (or freeholder's) management of the building/development by setting up a special company - a Right to Manage company.

 Why Should You Form a Right to Manage?